Somerset and Dorset Joint Railway: The New Somerset and Dorset Railway

 A group called the New Somerset and Dorset Railway, has been set up with the aim of restoring the line between Bournemouth and Bath, along with key branch lines, as a commercially viable railway running freight and commuter services (with provision for heritage services too).
 The group was formed 6 March 2009 as a reaction to climate change, peak oil, capacity restraints on the existing railway network and inefficiency in other forms of transport.
 Their intention is to buy up stretches of trackbed and buildings, as well as lobbying local and national government and encouraging restoration work along the line.
 They aim to present a document 'The Case for a New S&D' soon.
 The first step is the purchase of the site of Midford station, and restore it for use as an information office and operating base, although track will be re-laid (possibly towards Wellow) as part of the route reopening.

 The New S&D also started restoring Spetisbury station in Dorset in cooperation with Dorset County Council; this was to echo the role of Midford but with the addition of refreshment facilities.
 However, the Spetisbury group is now independent, see below.

 Non-railway use preservation

 Bath Green Park station has been fully preserved.
 With road access gained over the former railway bridges, in the former goods yard and approach roads Sainsbury's have developed a supermarket, while the main train shed houses a series of small businesses and a twice-weekly market.

 A short section of the former railway forms the North Dorset Trailway, a multi-use rail trail.
-The trail currently extends from Sturminster Newton to Spetisbury with plans to continue a further 5km northwest to Stalbridge.
+The trail currently extends from Sturminster Newton to Spetisbury with plans to continue a further 5 km northwest to Stalbridge.